andela-oojewale/matflights/README.md

 [![Test Coverage](https://codeclimate.com/github/andela-oojewale/matflights/badges/coverage.svg)](https://codeclimate.com/github/andela-oojewale/matflights/coverage)

 Hi,
-I am developing a flight booking system with rails.
+I have implemented a flight booking system with rails.
-More information to come shortly.
+With this app, you can search for flights with or without dates.
+The  number of passengers you select will determine the number of passenger fields you'll have on your booking form.
+On successful booking of a flight, you will recieve a booking-success email.
+You will also have the option of paying via paypal or to proceed to your profile.
+The app has features to handle canceling a booking before the day of the flight and also managing the number of passengers on a booking.
+You will also recieve a booking update email if you choose to manage your app.
+Check out the cool [app here](https://matflights.herokuapp.com/)!
+Bug discoveries, suggestions and general feedback will always be appreciated.

 Olaide.

 ## Project Website
-Click [here](https://matflights.herokuapp.com/) to see a demo of the MatFlights app.
+Click [here](https://matflights.herokuapp.com/) to proceed to the MatFlights app.

 ## Contributing